 Troon North is an exclusive neighborhood near the foothills of Pinnacle Peak in North Scottsdale.
-It is known as one of Arizona’s best golf course communities.
+It is known as one of the best golf communities in Scottsdale, AZ.
 The neighborhood takes pride in its quality amenities for residents, gorgeous desert landscape and being a golfer’s dream place to live.

 Residents can enjoy the community park featuring tennis, pickleball courts and ramadas.
 Those seeking adventure can visit the Brown’s Ranch Trailhead and access the McDowell Sonoran Preserve.
 The preserve has 120 miles of trails for hiking, biking or riding horses.

 Troon North offers an upscale restaurant scene.
 Visit Ocean Prime in North Scottsdale and find an assortment of seafood, sushi, prime steaks, chicken and chops.
 The menu offers unique items such as black truffle mac and cheese and smoked gouda tater tots.
 Talavera is another remarkable restaurant and known as a contemporary Spanish steakhouse.
 Featured items include dry-aged steak, fresh seafood and a flavorful variety of tapas.
 It’s a wine lover’s heaven, with 500 new and old world wines and cocktails.

 When it comes to home sales, Troon North has plenty to brag about.
 A breathtaking Southwest contemporary designed home just sold for $3.35 million.
 These Scottsdale houses are hot on the market as the exact home sold for $750,000 less a mere four years ago.
 Another home in the neighborhood on the 14th tee box of the Troon North Monument golf course with views of the lake and mountains sold for $1.8 million.